Kieran Finnane: Books

 In 2016 Finnane published her first book Trouble: on Trial in Central Australia.
 This book examines the complexities of life in Alice Springs, particularly the Alice Springs Town Camps, and what is revealed in the criminal court.
 The book attempts to dispassionately present the horrors of crimes committed in Central Australia, and is particularly focused on the violence of Aboriginal men under the influence of alcohol, towards their wives, brothers and cousins and others.
 It was well-reviewed by journalist Barry Hill, who wrote: "Trouble is reporting in the liberal, Western mode at its best.
 It seeks to be compassionate, full of right love, you might say, but the love is conducted without falling into sentimentality, on the one hand, or in defensive historical polemic, on the other".

 Finnane's second book, Peace Crimes: Pine Gap, national security and dissent was published in August 2020.
 It looks at the closely-guarded and secretive military facility called Pine Gap, close to Alice Springs, with a particular focus on the arrest of the Peace Pilgrims, non-violent activists.
+This book won the 2022 Chief Minister's NT Book Award for non-fiction; it was described by the judges as being "quietly shocking … a must read for anyone who is concerned about foreign interests and governments with hidden agendas".

+Poetry and short stories

+Finnane published numerous poems in Living room: poetry from the Centre in 2003 and The milk in the sky : writing from the Centre in 2006.